compactmind/test/README.md

 # Enhanced Python File Manager MCP - DXT Integration

-This is an enhanced Desktop Extension (DXT) implementation of a Python-based MCP (Model Context Protocol) server that provides comprehensive file management capabilities with a modern dual UI interface.
+This is an Desktop Extension (DXT) implementation of a Python-based MCP (Model Context Protocol) server that provides comprehensive file management capabilities with interface.

 ## Features